IBM/aspera-cli/README.md

 This is also available for developers for any application integrating Aspera.
 In this API, files, users and groups are identified by an ID (a `String`, e.g. `"125"`, not necessarily numerical).

-Bearer tokens are typically generated by the authentication application and then recognized by the Node API.
+Bearer tokens are typically generated by the authenticating application and then recognized by the Node API.
 A bearer token is authorized on the node by creating `permissions` on a **folder**.

-Bearer tokens can be generated using command `bearer_token`: it takes two arguments:
+Bearer tokens can be generated using `ascli` command `bearer_token`: it takes two arguments:

 - The private key used to sign the token.
 - The token information, which is a `Hash` containing the following elements: